pingcap/docs-dm/en/task-configuration-file-full.md

 Refer to the comments in the [template](#task-configuration-file-template-advanced) to see more details.
 Detailed explanations about `task-mode` are as follows:

-- Description: the task mode that can be used to specify the data replication task to be executed.
+- Description: the task mode that can be used to specify the data migration task to be executed.
 - Value: string (`full`, `incremental`, or `all`).
     - `full` only makes a full backup of the upstream database and then imports the full data to the downstream database.
     - `incremental`: Only replicates the incremental data of the upstream database to the downstream database using the binlog.
 You can set the `meta` configuration item of the instance configuration to specify the starting position of incremental replication.